davelaird/davelaird.ca/content/page/fuel/index.md

 ---
 title: "Dave's Rocket Fuel"
-titleclass: "text-white position-absolute bottom-0 mb-3"
+titleclass: "title-fuel"
+headerclass: "bottom-angle-10"
 date: 2022-06-30T23:51:52-04:00
 draft: false
 summary: Cheap, high quality fuel for my endurance athlete friends
 tags: ["endurance", "fuel"]
-headerimg: shuttle launch.jpg
+headerimg: shuttle launch cropped.jpg
 slug: fuel
 ---

 I go through kilos of endurance fuel per month, and I didn't like paying the price of a studio apartment rental just to fuel my activities.
 How hard could it be to just make my own fuel from scratch?
 All of my friends have been asking for the recipe (or just for a batch) so here you go!

+{{< optfigure src="bag-of-fuel-rt" alt="A bag of Dave's Rocket Fuel" caption="A mylar bag with 2160 g of fuel" class="float-sm-end w-sm-50 w-md-40 w-xl-30 ms-sm-3" >}}

 ## What's in it?